MishievousCloud/Mobile-Application-Weight_Tracker/README.md

 *** In what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience? ***

 I think I was able to successfully implement the login and registration features to the best of my abilities and they function wonderfully.
-I even took the time to create a much better layou that is appealing and includes visual elements that help the user understand the purpose of certain views.
+I even took the time to create a much better layout that is appealing and includes visual elements that help the user understand the purpose of certain views.
 I know that with time and effort comes experience and I look forward to continuing my journey in software development.